Dungarpur Medical College

-Dungarpur Medical College is a full-fledged tertiary Medical college in Dungarpur, Rajasthan.
+Government Medical College, Dungarpur is a full-fledged tertiary Medical college in Dungarpur, Rajasthan.
 It was established in the year 2018.
 The college imparts the degree of Bachelor of Medicine and Surgery (MBBS).
 Nursing and para-medical courses are also offered.
-The college is affiliated to Rajasthan University of Health Sciences and is recognized by Medical Council of India.
-The selection to the college is done on the basis of merit through National Eligibility and Entrance Test.The college has started MBBS courses from August 2018.
+The college is affiliated to Rajasthan University of Health Sciences and is recognized by National Medical Commission.
+The selection to the college is done on the basis of merit through NEET.
+The college has started MBBS courses from August 2018.

 Courses

 Dungarpur Medical College undertakes the education and training of students MBBS courses.